 Using science fiction as a point of departure A Smeary Spot is a 53-minute 4-channel video installation that draws on theater, surrealism, philosophy and ecological anxieties.
 A Smeary Spot is the opening episode to a cycle of video works and exhibitions currently in progress.
+Re-orienting the audience within a speculative present, this work is an introduction into a parallel cosmology where aspects move or flow, are controlled, measured, used or cared for, setting up larger questions about how value is allocated and perceived.
+The audience is situated in an installation space that mimics the seamless illusion of a black-box theater—a stage of perpetual construction.
+Within—office chairs provide seating on wheels, and 6-channel audio is orchestrated to shift attention between the three primary screens—movement and an active viewership is implied.

 The title, A Smeary Spot is a references to the sun borrowed from feminist sci-fi writer Johanna Russ.
 The sun, a dense concentration of heat and light, is an organizing principle of time, place and ego.
 What potential emerges when we glance away from the source and settle into the blurry residue of the afterimage?